Dunblane, Doune and Callander Railway: History

-In 1846 the Dunblane, Doune and Callander Railway was promoted, with a more moderate line from Dunblane.
-This scheme obtained its Act of Parliament on 16 July 1846, with authorised capital of £80,000, and power to lease the line to the Scottish Central.
-However the year 1846 was a time when capital for railway schemes suddenly became impossible to find, and notwithstanding support from local business people, not enough money was put forward to make the line, and the scheme was dropped.
+In 1846 the Dunblane, Doune and Callander Railway (DD&CR) was promoted, with a more moderate line from Dunblane.
+This scheme obtained the Dunblane, Doune and Callander Railway Act 1846 (9 & 10 Vict. c. clxxvi) on 16 July 1846, with authorised capital of £80,000, and power to lease the line to the Scottish Central.
+However, the year 1846 was a time when capital for railway schemes suddenly became impossible to find, and notwithstanding support from local business people, not enough money was put forward to make the line, and the scheme was dropped.

-The Dunblane, Doune and Callander Railway scheme was revived in 1856, when an Act of 21 July authorised the scheme, this time with capital of £60,000.
+The Dunblane, Doune and Callander Railway scheme was revived in 1856, when the Dunblane, Doune and Callander Railway Act 1856 (19 & 20 Vict. c. cxiii) of 21 July authorised the scheme, this time with capital of £60,000.
 The Scottish Central was anxious to encourage a line that might be a launching pad for entry to the highland areas as yet unserved by railway connection, and it subscribed £13,400.

 The line opened to traffic on 1 July 1858.
 The significance of tourism to the line is indicated by the fact that the train service was five trains a day in summer and two a day in winter.

 The line was worked by the Scottish Central Railway.

-The company was absorbed by the Scottish Central Railway by Act of 29 June 1865, and amalgamated with the Caledonian Railway by Act of 5 July 1865.
+The company was absorbed by the Scottish Central Railway by the Scottish Central and Dunblane, Doune and Callander Railways Amalgamation Act 1865 (28 & 29 Vict. c. cxxxiii) of 29 June 1865, and amalgamated with the Caledonian Railway by the Caledonian and Scottish Central Railways Amalgamation Act 1865 (28 & 29 Vict. c. cclxxxvii) of 5 July 1865.